 This program is not intended to fund applications to generically supplement existing conferences organized by other professional organizations or societies.
 However, awards have been made to support specific elements or initiatives within these meetings that address the goals of this program.

 Proposals are evaluated by a 2-stage process.
 First, a panel of member volunteers scores applications according to the above criteria and provides general feedback on scoring.
 Second, a standing committee evaluates proposals in light of these scores and selects 7-10 proposals for funding per cycle.

 - Recognize and promote ASM sponsorship in your meeting communications (e.g. ASM logo in program book, on website, on signage, etc.).

-- Within six months after the conference, provide a two-page report to ASM's Council On Microbial Sciences (COMS) (firstname.lastname@example.org) describing:
+- Within 6 months after the conference, provide a 2-page report to ASM's Council On Microbial Sciences (COMS) (firstname.lastname@example.org) describing:

 - Method of communication, online presence, etc.

 - Outcomes, including publication plans.

 - Benefit to ASM as a society and members.